LBHackney-IT/mtfh-tl-e2e-tests/README.md

 These are the API gateways as taken from the AWS parameter store.
 The properties can be set as follows: `https://${apiGateway}.execute-api.eu-west-2.amazonaws.com/${environment}/api/${apiVersion}`

 This list is subject to change as the tests start to leverage more of the API's maturing functionality.
-If in doubt, check the [circleci config](https://github.com/LBHackney-IT/mtfh-tl-e2e-tests/blob/ddf2d8b754b35a267c7ca862fdb22ffab2a2fbdd/.circleci/config.yml#L105) to see exactly what endpoints the tests need to run.
+If in doubt, check the [CircleCI config](https://github.com/LBHackney-IT/mtfh-tl-e2e-tests/blob/ddf2d8b754b35a267c7ca862fdb22ffab2a2fbdd/.circleci/config.yml#L105) to see exactly what endpoints the tests need to run.

-You will need the API gateway url and environment path for the feature toggles `export FEATURE_TOGGLE_ENDPOINT=${https://${api_gateway}.execute-api.eu-west-2.amazonaws.com/${environment}`

 #### Starting the tests
 Start a local test run by using `npm run test:cypress:run` Open the Cypress runner console by using `npm run test:cypress:open`

 #### Feature tags
 The e2e tests use feature tags in order to run scoped tests.
-They can be set within a feature file using `@featureTag` and then ran using `cypress run -e tags='@featureTag'` more detailed documents can be found [here](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor#running-tagged-tests)
+They can be set within a feature file using `@featureTag` and then ran using `cypress run -e tags='@featureTag'` more detailed documents can be found [here](https://github.com/TheBrainFamily/cypress-cucumber-preprocessor#running-tagged-tests).

+#### Running the tests in the pipeline
+The tests are configured to run in the pipeline as per the CircleCi config.yml

+Every test not tagged `@GoogleLighthouse`, `@Accessibility`, `@ignore` or `@device` will run on a CI run of the e2e pipeline.

+When triggered externally by the MTFH micro frontends as part of that particular CI workflow, it will also run everything without the aforementioned tags in both `development` and `staging` environments.
+Once these tests have ran (and passed) they will trigger a downstream deployment of the parent micro frontend to an elevated environment (successful tests that ran against `development` will trigger a deployment to `staging` etc.).
+In `production` it will only run tests that have been explicitly tagged with `@Production`.

+Because each feature is ran in parallel within separate containers, you will need to ensure that each of CircleCi's jobs' `parallelism` properties are correctly set to the number of feature files, or parallelism is disabled (by removing the key and property from the job), otherwise the tests won't run correctly.